nodejs/abi-stable-node/napi_js_data.md

 3. Convert from N-API value to a primitive C++ type

 N-API values are represented by the type `napi_value`.
-Any N-API API that requires a JavaScript object takes in a `napi_value`.
+Any N-API call that requires a JavaScript value takes in a `napi_value`.
 In some cases, the API does check the type of the `napi_value` up-front.
-However, for better performance, it's better that the caller makes sure that the `napi_value` in question is of the JavaScript type expected by the API.
+However, for better performance, it's better for the caller to make sure that the `napi_value` in question is of the JavaScript type expected by the API.

 ## Enum types